hkwang/COPS_analysis/README.md

 pip install .
 pip install -r requirements.txt

+Some requirement installations will fail.
+Additionally, python3.8 or above is required.

+For examples of python package use, see development jupyter notebooks.

 b) as a poky plugin:
 download files, make sure all requirements from requirements.txt are installed.
 One way to do this is to cd to this directory, then run: